aws-solutions/amazon-marketing-cloud-uploader-from-aws/README.md

 ## Integration with solution for file upload automation

-This solution's `start_amc_transformation` API endpoint can be integrated with other ETL pipelines to provide with the built-in normalization and timeseries partitioning before uploading data to Amazon Marketing Cloud (AMC).
+This solution's `start_amc_transformation` API endpoint can be integrated with other ETL pipelines to provide built-in normalization and time-series partitioning before uploading data to Amazon Marketing Cloud (AMC).

 The purpose of the endpoint is to normalize and hash clear-text PII and partition time series data sets for AMC.
 Timestamp columns must be formatted before using the endpoint according to ISO 8601.